preciofishbone/OmniaDocsG2/user-options/my-links/index.rst

 + **Show categories**: Links can be categorized.
 If this option is selected categories (headings) are shown and the links are sorted byt the categories.
 See below for more information.
 + **Add personal link**: A user can add personal links as well, using this option.
 See below for an instruction.

 In the above image "Business Application", "Our Products" and "Portal" are categories.
-Here's the same My Links list without categories:
+Here's the same My links list without categories:

 .. image:: my-links-no-categories-new.png